Vietnamese Coconut Water Pork (Thit kho tau)

 In both of these dishes, Fish sauce and caramelized sugar syrup are essential to the basic flavor, but Thit Kho To is generally sweeter, may include hard-boiled eggs, and often doesn’t use Coconut Water at all.
 Naturally, that particular ingredient is an absolute requirement for today’s recipe…

-Choosing and Cutting the Meat
+Choosing the Meat for Coconut Water Pork

 I have chosen pork belly for this recipe but you can use a different cut if you prefer.
 Some recipes call for tenderloin but this is bit lean and can end up being dry.
 For a happy medium, a cut from the shoulder with a little fat would be a good substitute.